dinnerdoggy/FriendFighter/README.md

 - Player death
 - A victory screen with an option to restart the match

+### Important!
+Don't manually edit files on your machine outside of Unity.
+Unity keeps track of metadata and changing files in your OS can cause problems!
+Dragging and dropping files is okay however.

 ## Below is the documentation for this starting template

 # Unity Project Template